nidhisha-shetty/django-url-shortner-app/README.md

-# django-url-shortner-app
-A URL shortener app built using Django.

 # About the application
 This is a Django based URL shortener app which  shortens the URL and still redirects to the required page.